-If you’re new to the topic of websites, one term you may have come across is “website migration.”
-Business owners and early-career web designers might be aware that a migration can impact a site’s performance, but what many don’t realize is that what they consider to be a simple “website redesign,” might qualify as a “website migration.”
+If you’re new to websites, you may have heard the term “website migration.”
+Business owners, well-meaning web designers, and marketers often understand that a migration can impact a site’s performance, but many don’t realize that even a “simple website redesign” can actually qualify as a website migration.

 Knowledge Gap